-The magnitude of our estimates of the effect of school quality is in line with previous research for England and internationally (see Gibbons and Machin, 2008): prices increase from the mean by about 3% for a one standard deviation improvement in school-mean age-7 to age-11 value-added, plus about 3% for a one standard deviation increase in mean achievements at age 7.
-It is useful to benchmark these effects against expected returns and alternative options.
+The magnitude of our estimates of the effect of school quality is in line with previous research for England and internationally (see Gibbons and Machin, 2008): prices increase from the mean by about 3% for a one standard deviation improvement in school-mean age 7 to age 11 value-added, plus about 3% for a one standard deviation increase in mean school achievements at age 7.
+It is useful to benchmark these effects against expected returns and alternative options for people considering buying a home in order to access a 'good' school.
 Firstly, it is clear that these price responses represent substantial amounts of money, given that the between-school variance in scores is low relative to the variance in achievements across pupils.
-The price response for a standard deviation in the pupil score distribution (2.7 value-added points) is around 11%, or about £20,500 (£1000 annualised) at the house prices prevalent at the time of our study.
-This cost is equivalent to just over 2.5 years of private schooling fees (about £2800 per term for private day-schooling in England in 2006-7).16
+The price response for a standard deviation in the pupil score distribution (2.7 value-added points) is around 11% or about £20,500 at the house prices prevalent at the time of our study (or approximately £1500 per year on a repayment mortgage over 25 years, at 5% interest rate).
+This cost is equivalent to just over 2.5 years of private schooling fees (about £2800 per term for private day-schooling in England in 2006-7).